-30. A project proposal for the "Facilitation of of implementation of TEM and TER Master Plan" was submitted by UNECE to the 14th OSCE Economic Forum held on 22-24 of May 2006 in Prague, for possible funding.
+A project proposal for the "Facilitation of of implementation of TEM and TER Master Plan" was submitted by ECE to the 14th OSCE Economic Forum held on 22-24 of May 2006 in Prague, for possible funding.
 On this occasion, 150 copies of the Master Plan were distributed to the participants during the Forum.
 The text of the proposal is attached as Annex 2.

-31. The Final Report of the TEM and TER Master Plan including maps, conclusions and recommendations, is posted on the UNECE website, whilst a copy of the final publication of Master Plan will be made available to the participants of the WP.5.
+The Final Report of the TEM and TER Master Plan including maps, conclusions and recommendations, is posted on the ECE website.